|

 55 people attended a conference on the case along with other similar

-Saturday conference, a new organization called the Muslim innocents project
+the Saturday conference, a new organization called the Muslim innocents

-site will follow as soon as it is set up.
+new web site will follow as soon as it is set up.
+Below is

 a picture of participants at the conference